sourcegraph/about/blogposts/announcing-sourcegraph-3.0.md

 - [Go language support](https://sourcegraph.com/extensions/sourcegraph/go)
 - [Python language support](https://sourcegraph.com/extensions/sourcegraph/python)

-Also, in case you missed it, [Sourcegraph is now open source](https://about.sourcegraph.com/blog/sourcegraph-is-now-open-source) (Apache-licensed).
+Also, in case you missed it, [Sourcegraph is now open source](https://about.sourcegraph.com/blog/sourcegraph-is-now-open source) (Apache-licensed).

 Want to hear about new features and releases as soon as they're available?
 Follow [@srcgraph](https://twitter.com/srcgraph).

 Ready to [install or upgrade a self-hosted Sourcegraph instance](#install-or-upgrade)?
-You can also [try these features on Sourcegraph.com for open-source code](https://sourcegraph.com).
+You can also [try these features on Sourcegraph.com for open source code](https://sourcegraph.com).

 ## Highlights